Anastasios-Vr1/Project_World_Layoffs--Data_Cleaning_and_EDA_with_SQL_Server/README.md

  **Note**: The complete set of queries and the detailed data cleaning process can be found in the accompanying SQL file in this repository: [Data_Cleaning_Project_World_layoffs.sql](Data_Cleaning_Project_World_layoffs.sql).

- Here’s **Part 2: Exploratory Data Analysis (EDA)**, organized into sections with your SQL queries and insights.
-I’ll maintain the formatting and structure you prefer, with concise bullet points and comments where necessary.

----

 ## Part 2: Exploratory Data Analysis (EDA)

 ### Objective